Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Empirical results

-Finally, Figure~\ref{fig:bayes_factors_empirical} presents the log Bayes factors for all kernels, statistics and connections.
-Bayes factors of individual participants are indicated by dots, with gray lines connecting the values across region pairs.
-The crosses indicate the group-level Bayes factors.
-In the top row, results on the variance statistic are shown, showing that, in general, the DLPFC--IPL connection shows stronger evidence for dynamics than the other two connections.
-However, on the individual level there are large differences across test statistics and modeling choices.
-This becomes especially clear from the wide spread in Bayes factors for all three statistics when using the periodic kernel.
-Overall, these results highlight how different modeling choices and statistics can largely influence the conclusions about functional connectivity being dynamic.
-At the group level, results are more consistent across modeling choices.
-Here, for both the variance and maximum power, the DLPFC--IPL connection clearly shows stronger evidence for dynamics than the other two connections.
-However, the median-crossing results show a different pattern which is inconsistent with our prior expectations, once more highlighting the importance of carefully selecting a test statistic.
+While in Figures~\ref{fig:connectivity_estimates_and_test_statistics_empirical} and ~\ref{fig:test_statistics_empirical} we showed that the DLPFC--IPL connection shows a higher variance test statistic than the other two connections, this does not yet show that this connection is truly dynamic.
+In Figure~\ref{fig:bayes_factors_empirical}, we present the log Bayes factors for all kernels and connections based on the variance test statistic.
+The crosses in the top rows indicate the group-level Bayes factors, whereas Bayes factors of individual participants are indicated by dots in the bottom rows, with gray lines connecting the values across region pairs.
+In general, the DLPFC--IPL connection shows stronger evidence for dynamics than the other two connections.
+However, on the individual level there are large differences across modeling choices.
+This becomes especially clear from the wide spread in Bayes factors when using the periodic kernel.

+Overall, these results highlight how different modeling choices can largely influence the conclusions about functional connectivity being dynamic.
+At the group level, the DLPFC--IPL connection clearly shows stronger evidence for dynamics than the other two connections.
+Here, results are more consistent across modeling choices.